+- 04 Welcome

+- Supporting people with psoriasis

-- Raising awareness 18
+- 18 Raising awareness

-- Researching psoriasis 32
+- Researching psoriasis

-- Thank you 42
+- 42 Thank you

-"The Psoriasis Association provides good, relevant" information in a positive way.
+"The Psoriasis Association provides good, relevant information in a positive way.
 They make me feel understood & less alone.
 The services all provide good information that allow me to make more informed decisions & make me feel more empowered in them and myself."

 Felicity - London

 "The Psoriasis Association team at HQ are amazing, always updating and keeping us informed with anything new or any problems, especially with medication.
 They have even helped me with information for school to help [my son] Callum.
 It's nice to know someone is always there if you need them and can give accurate information too."

 Karen Lowe - Guildford, Surrey

 "I don't know anyone else with psoriasis so it's nice to see other people's stories and know I'm not alone."

 Anonymous

 Welcome

 In this report we look at the real difference that we have made to the lives of people with psoriasis and/or psoriatic arthritis over the last 10 years.
 We explore the explosion of social media, the re-launch of our websites, our latest cutting edge research projects, and our ever growing Psoriasis Awareness Week.

 Our aims:

 To provide information, advice and support to those whose lives are affected by psoriasis.

 To raise awareness of psoriasis.